 - My God, What Have I Done?: Realizes this when the Umbrum reveal their true nature and that she's been unwittingly helping them.
 After Sombra unleashes them and they take over the empire, she's less then pleased that she'll be the princess to a bunch of monsters.
 Luckily her words get through to Sombra who proceeds to re-seal them.

 - Last of Her Kind: Becomes the last Crystal Pony by end of Somba's story in Fiendship Is Magic.
-Subverted in the main timeline when the Crystal Empire returned.
+Subverted when the Crystal Empire returned.

 - Star-Crossed Lovers: Her being this to Sombra doesn't end well.
 Subverted at the end of the Siege of the Crystal Empire arc where she finally gets to be with Sombra after he's revived as a normal pony.